kalbasit/kalbas.it/content/about.md

 Architect in the Platform team, in charge of the overall architecture of the product, and the infrastructure orchestrating it.

+# Profile

+Passionate, responsible and committed leader, with a get-it-done, on-time spirit, and more than a decade of experiencedesigning, planning and achieving goals.
+Implementing and adapting technically sophisticated applications using Go,Ruby on Rails, Python, Java, JavaScript and more.
+Proficient in language standards, functional programming andobject-oriented technologies

 # Background

 # Career Biography